michelenatale/Cryptography/README.md

 https://github.com/michelenatale/Cryptography/tree/main/Elliptic-Curve

-## Signatures Schnorr
+## Signatures

+There are two signature creators.

-Shows how the Schnorr Signature works as a concept.
+The **Schnorr Signature** was published by the German mathematician Claus Peter Schnorr in 1991.
+It shows how the Schnorr signature works as a concept.
 The Schnorrgroup and Elliptic Curve are used here.

-A test for (multi-) signing and verification is available for both variants.
+**EasySignature** is a very fast and simple signature creator.
+However, it has not been tested by me.

+Multi-signatures can also be created and verified with both signature creators.

 https://github.com/michelenatale/Cryptography/tree/main/Signatures